tupl-tufts/rdl/README.md

 * DSL contracts

-* double-splat arguments, which bind to an arbitrary set of keywords.
+* double-splat arguments, which bind to an arbitrary set of keywords

-* included versus extended modules, e.g., Kernel is included in
-+  Object, so its class methods become Object's instance methods.
+* included versus extended modules, e.g., Kernel is included in Object, so its class methods become Object's instance methods

-* Better story for different types for different Ruby versions.
+* Better story for different types for different Ruby versions

 * Better query facility (more kinds of searches).
 Contract queries?

 * Write documentation on: Raw Contracts and Types, RDL Configuration, Code Overview

 * Structural type queries, allow name to be unknown; same with finite hash keys, same with generic base types?

 * Allow ... in named args list in queries

 * Queries, include more regexp operators aside from . and ...

+* Queries, allow regexp in class and method names; suggested by Andreas Adamcik, Vienna